A white-washed stone cottage with green trim and two bicycles parked outside near a green gate.

 Events & Seasonal Highlights

-- Guided Heritage Tours – trained local guides lead scheduled tours of the reconstructed historic sites (usually on Saturdays and school holidays during the open season).
+• Guided Heritage Tours – Local historians and volunteers lead scheduled walks through the reconstructed historic sites, usually available on Saturdays and during school holidays in the open season.

 Practical Information